hasindu2008/f5c/_docs/cuda-troubleshoot.md

 ## Cuda error: named symbol not found

 If you get an error like `[gpu_assert::ERROR] Cuda error: named symbol not found`, this is likely to be that your GPU is old and it is deprecated in nvcc.
 First find the compute capability for your GPU from [here](https://developer.nvidia.com/cuda-gpus).
-For example, if my GPU is Quadro K620, compute capability is 5.0.
-Now compile f5c for your GPU architecture by passing the `CUDA_ARCH=-arch=sm_xy` to the make file.
-In our example, as the compute capability is 5.0. sm_xy is sm_50:
+For example, if your GPU is Quadro K620, compute capability is 5.0.
+Now compile f5c for your GPU architecture by passing the `CUDA_ARCH=-arch=sm_xy` to the make command.
+In our example, as the compute capability is 5.0, sm_xy is sm_50:

 ```
 make cuda=1 CUDA_ARCH=-arch=sm_50
 ```
-Remeber to change sm_50 to yours.
+Remember to change sm_50 to yours.